umputun/remark42/site/src/docs/configuration/reproxy/index.md

 ---
 title: Reproxy
+parent: Configuration
+order: 600
 ---

 ## How to configure remark42 with [Reproxy](https://reproxy.io)

 Example of Reproxy configuration (reverse proxy) running remark42 service on remark42.example.com with docker compose.
 Reproxy handles SSL termination with LE and gzip all the responses.

 ```yaml
 version: "3.4"